pcaversaccio/connection-vscode-to-google-colab-gpus/README.md

-# A Step-by-Step Guide to Connecting the Local VS Studio Code to Google Colab's GPU Runtime
+# A Step-by-Step Guide to Connecting the Local Visual Studio Code to Google Colab's GPU Runtime

 ## Requirements
 - A Google account of course (yeah I know Google sucks).
-- VS Studio Code installed on your operating system.
+- Visual Studio Code installed on your operating system.

 ## Steps
 ### Step 1